Aravindhakumar-M/Greenguard/LiDAR/README.md

 `/scan (for LaserScan data)`

 ## Acknowledgments
 This script is a basic example of obstacle avoidance in a ROS environment using LaserScan data.
 Credit to the creators of ROS for providing the tools and libraries for robotics development.
+We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.